open-chaos/experiment-catalog/kubernetes/delete_random_node/README.md

 ### Install Any Required Drivers

-The chaostoolkit is extended by adding [drivers] This experiment requires the following drivers:
+The [Chaos Toolkit][chaostoolkit] is extended by adding [drivers].
+This experiment requires the following drivers:

 * Kubernetes Chaos Toolkit Driver [kubernetes-driver] [kubernetes-driver-github]